Here’s How Some Malls Are Wooing Today’s Shoppers

 David Ruddick, Westfield’s executive vice president of leasing, notes that Gloveworx is just one piece of the company’s overall strategy.
 “We have a serious commitment to this category of fitness,” Ruddick said.
 “It’s everything from the fitness studio to the shake you have afterward.”

-Another business that’s gaining some traction is Punch Bowl Social, a restaurant chain that offers bowling, table tennis, pool, arcade games and karaoke.
+Another business that’s gaining some traction is Punch Bowl Social, a restaurant chain that offers bowling, table tennis, pool, arcade games, and karaoke.
 “We are one of the first phone calls to be an anchor tenant in these lifestyle centers,” noted the chain’s chief executive, Robert Thompson.
 “They come to us early and put us on their tenant lists to get others signed on.”

 Punch Bowl Social

 Consumer preferences are changing, and malls need to change right along with them.
-While that may mean a rethinking of things and a change in perception on what works in the confines of a mall, the effort is well worth it.
+While that may mean a rethinking of things and a change in perception of what works in the confines of a mall, the effort is well worth it.

 More like this